 How to claim HRA exemption when you File Tax Returns?

 Insurance premiums are exempt from taxes under Section 80C of the Income Tax Act, 1961.
 Moreover, any benefit received under the savings insurance policy is also free from taxes under Section 10(10D).

-Generally, your employer will request you to submit your rent receipts in the last quarter of the financial year to allow for HRA exemption in Form 16 generated by the employer.
-However, if you do not submit your rent receipts to the employer, the employer will deduct TDS (Tax Deducted at Source) without accommodating the HRA.
+Generally, your employer will request you to submit your house rent receipts in the last quarter of the financial year to allow for HRA exemption in Form 16 generated by the employer.
+However, if you do not submit your rent receipts to the employer, the employer will deduct TDS (Tax Deducted at Source) without accommodating the HRA present in your salary slip.
 Even in this situation, you can claim HRA exemption in ITR.
 You will need to calculate the exempt HRA sum manually.